RECOMMENDATION

 • Baths

-• Kitchen- which includes cabinets, counters, sinks, faucets, garbage disposals and built-in appliances
+• Kitchen - which includes cabinets, counters, sinks, faucets, garbage disposals, electrical.

 • Exterior walls